-Southern West Virginia is coal country, and has been for well over a century.
+Southern West Virginia is well known as coal country and has been for well over a century.
 When you take highway 119 south from Charleston, you are entering a key heritage region of the state.
-There’s a lot down this way: echoes of the Hatfield-McCoy feud of the late 1800s, and the newly opened Mine Wars Museum in Matewan, for example.
+There’s a lot down this way: echoes of the Hatfield-McCoy feud of the late 1800s and the renovated Mine Wars Museum in Matewan, for example.

-For a true taste of West Virginia heritage, take highway 10 off of 119, which will wind you past 2 of West Virginia’s best moonshine distilleries.
+For a true taste of West Virginia heritage, take highway 10 off of 119, which will wind you past one of West Virginia’s most iconic moonshine distilleries.
 In the old days, folklore has it that if you left a $5 bill in a certain wooden box off of a certain country road in this region, the next day you’d have a full jar of ‘shine waiting for you!

 If you’re traveling the Midland Trail, this is a must-see side trip, just past the iconic New River Gorge National Park & Preserve.

-West Virginia has plenty of old mining towns, especially in the New River Gorge.
+West Virginia has plenty of old mining towns, especially in the New River Gorge region.
 For the most thorough ghost town experience, as well as a very remote backwoods road, take a trip to Nuttallburg, an abandoned community that has recently been restored by the National Park Service.

 Route 2 follows the expansive Ohio River for its entire length along the northwestern border of the state, from the farthest tip of the northern panhandle, all the way to Huntington on the tri-state Kentucky and Ohio border.

 But perhaps the most unique attraction is in Point Pleasant.
 Regional folklore in the area says a huge moth-like figure used to appear before catastrophic events, such as the tragic 1967 collapse of Silver Bridge over the Ohio River (check out the Hollywood film The Mothman Prophecies for a truly creepy look at this subject).